 Ditch those oversized, trans fat-laden, sugar bombs you find at so many bakeries and reach for one of these in the morning instead.
 While bananas are probably most known for their potassium, they also boast vitamins C and B6 as well as fiber.
 And an ounce of walnuts a day may help reduce the risk of Alzheimer’s thanks to the antioxidants in the nuts, according to a new study.
 Dietary supplementation of walnuts improves memory deficits and learning skills in transgenic mouse model of Alzheimer's disease.
 Muthaiyah B., Essa MM, Lee M., et al. Journal of Alzheimer's Disease.
 2014; 42(4): 1397-405.
 Nutrition aside, these muffins are gorgeous, rising impressively in the oven to achieve that ultimate muffin top.
 You’ll go banana’s for ‘em.

-These muffins are a nut-lover’s dreamcome true, with chopped walnuts spread throughout the batter and a generous chocolate-hazelnut swirl waiting in the middle of each serving.
-Wary of storebought nut-butters?
+These muffins are a dessert lover’s dream come true, with bananas on top and a generous amount of nutella in every serving.
+Wary of store bought nut-butters?
 Make your own Nutella-inspired spread instead.
 Although the name says “breakfast,” these are just as good as dessert.

-When 3 p.m. rolls around, what better pick-me-up than an oversized yet healthy muffin infused with the flavors of chai?
-No weird ingredients here, either; cardamom pods or powder can be found at any local grocery store and may help lower blood pressure and ease digestive woes.
+When 3 p.m. rolls around, what better pick-me-up than an oversized yet healthy muffin, full of healthy carbs and nuts?
+No weird ingredients here, either, this recipe is simple and to the point.
 Slightly sweet, pistachios balance out the spice, making these perfect for an afternoon boost that’s easier on your wallet than buying a cup of caffeine.

-What you won’t find in these paleo muffins: flour, grains, gluten, dairy, or refined sugars.
-What you will find: hazelnuts, protein-laden eggs, rich dark chocolate, potassium-packed bananas, and “good cholesterol”-raising flavonoids from cacao powder.
+What you won't find in these Paleo breakfast muffins: flour, grains, gluten, dairy, or refined sugars.
+What you will find: protein-laden eggs, rich dark chocolate, and nut butters (either homemade or store-bought).
 Yielding fudgy and soft results, it’s hard to tell that the recipe contains ingredients that depart from tradition.
 The “caveman diet” may not be for everyone, but these muffins sure are.

 If there was ever a muffin modeling competition, these babies would win—and we’re not just judging on looks, either.
-With plenty of vitamin A from pumpkin, a batter free of oil or butter, and a crumbly streusel made of heart-healthy oats and unrefined brown sugar, they’re winners in the nutrition and taste departments.
+With plenty of vitamin A from pumpkin and a crumbly streusel made of heart-healthy oats and unrefined brown sugar, they’re winners in the nutrition and taste departments.
 See?
 That “beautiful inside and out” concept doesn’t just apply to people—baked goods prove it too.

-These muffins may have “banana” in their title, but the recipe is so versatile that the blogger encourages subbing them with any fruit you’re in the mood for.
+These muffins are just as simple and healthy as they sound.
+The base is made up of flour, eggs, olive oil, and yogurt, which is basically as simple as it can get.
 And, let’s face it, as healthy as the fruit is, it’s really the topping that’s the star of the show here.
 A touch of butter mixed into the whole-wheat flour and oat mixture helps give it that classic velvety but crumbly texture.

 Look up “muffin” in the dictionary, and a picture of these will probably show up.
 They’re that much the epitome of the quintessential baked good—but healthier, cutting back on both the sugar and the oil.
 Between the applesauce and a full cup and a half of chopped fresh apples, the fruity flavor is unmistakable.
 Still, you can’t have apple cinnamon muffins without topping, and this one, going old school with oats, butter, and sugar, can’t be beat.
 Don’t skimp on the cinnamon, either; the spice helps fight inflammation and kills bacteria.